lmas/thesis/thesis.typ

 amount of data points is a power of two, as mentioned by _Lu_ @lu.
 If not, the function would have a significant drop in performance.
-The DAMP algorithm avoids this issue by setting the size of the processed data to the next power of two that occurs after the subsequence size $s$, near the beginning of the _processBackward_ function in @backproc.
+The DAMP algorithm avoids this issue by setting the size of the processed data to the next power of two that occurs after the subsequence size, near the beginning of the _processBackward_ function in @backproc.

 As a final note, normalised distances are not wanted in some cases, for example